 Overseas Missions: we have also ministered in diverse nations globally.

 Long Term: We encourage long term ministry overseas by direct evangelism and church planting, or using their professions holistically as ‘tentmakers’ to further God’s kingdom among the unreached.

 Short Term: We support members to spend weeks or months to intentionally share the gospel, support the growing church overseas, or support the long term workers there.
 We hope to grow a life-long missional interest in all members.

-Besides directly sending workers as GEFC missionaries, we have partnered with well established agencies such as Navigators, Operation Mobilisation, Interserve, Ethnos 360, Wycliff Bible Translators.
+Besides directly sending workers as GEFC missionaries, we have partnered well-established agencies such as Navigators, Operation Mobilisation, Interserve, Ethnos 360 and Wycliff Bible Translators.
 Such agencies provide extensive missionary selection, training, on-field support and team accountability.

 Your Part In Missions

 Members can be involved in a variety of ways:

 We are presently a group of 20-30 believers.
 We meet at Moriah Room (Level 5) from 10:00 to 11:20am.

 In this year 2020, we are going Back to Basics, focusing on: